 You find photo editing frustrating or boring and dramatically want to speed up your workflow.

 You have no desire to learn editing and just want a quick way to make your photos look better.

-You’re just starting out in photo editing or photography and want help making your pictures looking their best, while still retaining room to grow.
+You’re just starting out in photo editing or photography and want help making your pictures look their best, while still retaining room to grow.

 You’re a portrait shooter who wants to spend less time retouching and more time shooting.

 You don’t mind the lack of digital asset management capabilities, or you plan to use Luminar AI as a Lightroom plugin.